Mason-lackhyun/mason/README.md

 # mason
-This it Mason's World
+This is Mason's World and to use for Terraform
-Nice to Meet you